 by Ashley Jordan Ferira, PhD, RDN

-Three months of nutritional ketosis provided relief from chronic cluster headache (CCH), according to a recent study.1 Headache complaints are among the most commonly reported neurological disorders.
+Three months of nutritional ketosis provided relief from chronic cluster headache (CCH), according to a study by Di Lorenzo and colleagues.1 Headache complaints are among the most commonly reported neurological disorders.
 Migraines affect 1 in 7 adults annually and are 2x more common in women than men.
 In contrast, cluster headache (CH) is rare, affecting < 1% of the population and is 6x more common in men.2

 CH is the most severe type of headache, significantly more intense and frequent than a migraine.2 CH pain is excruciating, stabbing, one-sided (usually around the eye), and triggers autonomic symptoms like sweating, flushing, tearing of the eye, and nasal discharge or congestion.2 CH can occur up to eight times per day, with the cluster period lasting for weeks or months.2 In contrast to episodic CH, patients with CCH have no remission periods.2 Drug-resistant CCH remains a debilitating clinical challenge.